iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ---
 layout: distill
 title: Is MAPPO All You Need in Multi-Agent Reinforcement Learning?
 description: Multi-agent Proximal Policy Optimization (MAPPO), a very classic multi-agent reinforcement learning algorithm, is generally considered to be the simplest yet most powerful algorithm.
-MAPPO utilizes global information to enhance the training efficiency of a centralized critic, whereas the Indepedent Proximal Policy Optimization (IPPO) only uses local information to train independent critics.
+MAPPO utilizes global information to enhance the training efficiency of a centralized critic, whereas Independent Proximal Policy Optimization (IPPO) only uses local information to train independent critics.
 In this work, we discuss the history and origins of MAPPO and discover a startling fact, MAPPO does not outperform IPPO.
 IPPO achieves better performance than MAPPO in complex scenarios like The StarCraft Multi-Agent Challenge (SMAC).
-Furthermore, the global information can also help improve the training of the IPPO, i.e, IPPO with global information is all you need.
+Furthermore, the global information can also help improve the training of the IPPO, i.e., IPPO with global information is all you need.

 date: 2024-05-07
 future: true